- Day 1: REVISITING OLD HAUNTS

 The leisurely paved trail took us quickly to the famed Mirror Lake.
 After getting the usual reflection photos, we continued on the trail in search of Snow Creek Falls.

 Probably another twenty minutes or so later as the trail was very tranquil, we heard that familiar sound of tumbling water.
 Could this be the elusive Snow Creek Falls?

-As the sound got louder, we looked up through the trees and saw what looked to be quite a tall waterfall
+As the sound got louder, we looked up through the trees and saw what looked to be quite a tall waterfall with good volume.

 Convinced this was Snow Creek Falls, we took photos of it and then started to head back to the trailhead.
 Unfortunately, I found out after the fact that this wasn’t the desired waterfall.
 It was actually an ephemeral waterfall that tumbled beneath Basket Dome.
 I would eventually dub this unnamed ephemeral waterfall “Mirror Lake Falls,” but I was a little disappointed it wasn’t the other waterfall.
 Still, it was quite nice for an ephemeral waterfall.

 When we regained the car, we made sure to stop at several more photo stops before we would finally leave Yosemite for good on this weekend.

 First up was a pullout with a view of the Royal Arch Cascade with North Dome above it.

 I never recalled stopping for this view of the Royal Arch Cascade, but then again, it was in our Michael Osborne book so at least we could delight in actually having an interesting subject accompany this otherwise pretty unremarkable cascade.